mixi-inc/omniauth-mixi/README.md

 You will obviously have to put in your key and secret, which you get when you register your app with Partner Dashboard.

 When you define like the Builder above, you will retrieve basic user's informations.
-If you want to retrieve minimum information set only, the parameter ':info_level' can be used:
+If you want to retrieve minimum information set only, the parameter `:info_level` can be used:

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do